tariqdaouda/rabaDB/README.rst

 Getting raw SQL
 ----------------

-By default all querying functions return RabaObject, but you can always ask for the raw SQl tuple:
+By default all querying functions return raba Object, but you can always ask for the raw SQL tuple:

 .. code:: python